b2l2l/theCSSfamily/README.md

 Enjoy it - Please Star if you like it .
 I might get back with other tut's about more stuff using CoffeeScript .

-- To run coffeescript code on your server - keep in mind you need node.js to be installed too maybe https://nodejs.org/
+- To run coffeescript code on your server -
+- keep in mind you need node.js to be installed too maybe
+-
+ https://nodejs.org/

-Installation
+Installation of coffeescript or http://coffeescript.org/#installation

 The CoffeeScript compiler is itself written in CoffeeScript, using the Jison parser generator.
 The command-line version of coffee is available as a Node.js utility.
 The core compiler however, does not depend on Node, and can be run in any JavaScript environment, or in the browser (see "Try CoffeeScript", above).